bijaypokhrel05/bijaypokhrel05/README.md

  👋 Hi, I’m @bijaypokhrel05<br>👀 I’m interested in Data Science, Software Engineering, Python, and C/C++<br>🌱 I have graduated with BE in Electronic, Communication and Information Engineering

 # Summary:

-I am currently pursuing a Bachelor's degree with a passion for exploring data.
-I love solving statistical and probability problems, working with data to discover insights, and learning cutting-edge techniques in data science, machine learning and AI.
+I am a Software Engineer with a strong focus on building scalable, efficient, and user-centric applications.
+I have practical experience as a React, React Native, and Full Stack developer, working across both frontend and backend systems to develop robust and maintainable software solutions.
+I enjoy solving problems through clean and efficient code, while continuously improving my skills in modern software development practices.
+Alongside this, I have a strong interest in data, statistics, and problem-solving, and I actively explore data science, machine learning, and artificial intelligence with a strong focus on AI/Data.
 ___

 ## 🌐 Socials: